 - 10. The Academic Faculty comprises the Studies Department and the CSRS.
 The Studies Department is under the Deputy Commandant/Director of Studies, while the Academic Provost heads the CSRS.
 There are 7 departments under the Studies Department and an integral Library.
 These are detailed below: - a.
 Department of Higher Military Organization and Operations.
-The Department of Higher Military Organization and Operations is headed by an officer of the Nigerian Army with the rank of brigadier general. - b.
+The Department of Higher Military Organization and Operations is headed by an officer of the Nigerian Army with the rank of Brigadier General.
+The Department is responsible for the management of Module 9, which deals with higher management of defence, as well as the organisation of the final strategic exercise of the course. - b.
 Department of Academic Research and Analytical Support.
-The Department of Academic Research and Analytical Support is headed by an officer of the Nigerian Navy with the rank of commodore. - c.
+The Department of Academic Research and Analytical Support is headed by an officer of the Nigerian Navy with the rank of Commodore.
+The Department is responsible for the management of Module 1, which deals with research methodology, as well as the coordination of the participants' research papers. - c.
 Department of National and Military Strategy.
-The Department of National and Military Strategy is headed by an officer of the Nigerian Air Force with the rank of air commodore. - d.
-Department of National and Geopolitical Affairs.
-The Department of National and Geopolitical Affairs is headed by an ambassador who is also the Commandant's adviser on international affairs. - e.
-Department of Curriculum and Programmes Development.
-The Department of Curriculum and Programmes Development is headed by an officer of the Nigerian Navy with the rank of commodore.
+The Department of National and Military Strategy is headed by an officer of the Nigerian Air Force with the rank of Air Commodore.